hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Integrate appropriate functions from other scripts into the more generalized 'invalid' script, which has replaced the 'bad_search' script
 - [ ] Create sub-functions for recording 'invalid' or 'bad' values which can be extrapolated to all working engine scripts
+- [ ] Create a better suited method of using the 'no_document_image' function--currently used in 'armadillo', 'rattlesnake' and 'leopard'

 ### County Programs To Do